arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/13.energy-management-application-note/content.md

 - Access the Energy Counter figures in _`Wh`_ and _`varh`_ units.
 - Distribute power optimally to regulate selected household appliances based on the user's energy profile.

-While all these processes are handled by Opta™ locally, it is also connected to the Arduino Cloud through Wi-Fi®.
+While all these processes are managed by Opta™ locally, it is also connected to the Arduino Cloud through Wi-Fi®.
 This connection lets users view their energy usage and remotely control connected devices via the Arduino Cloud.

 ### Opta™ Energy Management with 7M.24 Example Code

 The provided code showcases the capabilities of Opta™ as described earlier.
 It is worth noting that the Arduino Cloud generates some code functions during dashboard configuration.
-The files can be downloaded [here](assets/energy_management.zip) for immediate access to the full example.
+The files can be downloaded [here](assets/energy_management.zip) to access the complete example immediately.
 We will dive into key code components to explain how the example code works.

 The code requires the inclusion of specific headers.
 These headers enable the RS-485 interface, the Modbus RTU protocol, the Arduino Cloud connection, and the scheduler.
 The scheduler oversees data exchange through the RS-485 interface using the Modbus RTU protocol.
 Moreover, it includes the parameters essential for stable communication and adhering to Modbus RTU standards.